Lightroom Classic asks for sign-in on update

 On updating to the latest version of Lightroom Classic, end users are prompted to sign in to use their app.
-Enterprise end users may see that their app is running in trial mode and may be prompted to start a trial or purchase a
+Enterprise end users may see that their app is running in trial mode and may be prompted to start a trial or purchase a subscription, if the app was deployed using enterprise serial numbers.

 This issue is expected to occur if the previous installation of Lightroom Classic (v7.x or earlier) was licensed and deployed by your admins using an enterprise serial number.